How Food Pantries Can Support Those Without a Kitchen

 Economic prosperity also fostered the idea that it was always possible to work your way out of poverty.
 Food pantries were created to support people through these temporary crises and were never intended as a solution for chronic hunger.

 The 1980-90s and the mythical “welfare queen” fostered a tightening of food assistance programs out of fear that they bred dependency rather than independence.
-Reagan’s emphasis on welfare abuse and Clinton’s policies tightening access to Food Stamp cemented in America’s mind the idea that welfare recipients are always suspect.
+Reagan’s emphasis on welfare abuse and Clinton’s policies tightening access to Food Stamps cemented in America’s mind the idea that welfare recipients are always suspect.

 Increasingly in the past decades, more and more Americans require regular support accessing food.
 Particularly since the Great Recession in 2008, families are dependent on food pantries as a regular resource rather than a temporary boost.
 Low wages and high costs of living mean that people can rarely work themselves out of poverty and are always short of the resources they need to survive.